Indigenous Canadian personalities: Inuit

 Inuit serving in political roles have actively advocated in support of the Inuit community.
 Some Inuit serve within a national political organisation known as the Inuit Tapiriit Kanatami.
 Abe Okpik CM, was instrumental in helping Inuit obtain surnames rather than disc numbers.
 Simonie Michael, the first Inuk to be elected to what is now the Legislative Assembly of the Northwest Territories, was among the early Inuit leaders to call for an end to the disc numbers.
 Kiviaq (David Ward) was the first Inuk to become a lawyer, and is responsible for several important advances in establishing the legal rights of the Inuit.
 In 2001, Kiviaq won the legal right to use his single-word Inuktitut name.
 Peter Irniq a former Commissioner of Nunavut set up the offices of "the Official Languages, Access to Information and Conflict of Interest Commissioners".
 Irniq also has encouraged the use of the Inuit languages and the culture, referred to as Inuit Qaujimajatuqangit or IQ.
-Sheila Watt-Cloutier, OC, is an Inuit political representative and activist at the regional, national and international levels.
+Sheila Watt-Cloutier, OC, is an Inuk political representative and activist at the regional, national and international levels.
 Sheila has most recently worked as International Chair of the Inuit Circumpolar Council (formerly the Inuit Circumpolar Conference).
 Nellie Cournoyea, OC, of Inupiat heritage, served as the first female Premier of the Northwest Territories and the second female leader of an elected legislature in Canada.
-Helen Maksagak, CM, a Copper Inuit, was the last Commissioner of the undivided NWT and first Commissioner of Nunavut.
+Helen Maksagak, CM, a Copper Inuk, was the last Commissioner of the undivided NWT and first Commissioner of Nunavut.
 Paul Okalik was the first Premier of Nunavut whose "dream was to help his people in their dealings with the Canadian justice system."
 Ann Meekitjuk Hanson is the Commissioner of Nunavut as well as civil servant, broadcaster, journalist, and author.

-Historically among the Inuit, Stephen Angulalik was an internationally known Ahiarmiut Inuit from northern Canada.
+Historically among the Inuit, Stephen Angulalik was an internationally known Ahiarmiut Inuk from northern Canada.
 Angulalik was recognized as a Kitikmeot fur trader and trading post operator at Kuugjuaq (Perry River), NWT.
 According to Royal Canadian Mounted Police Sergeant Henry Larsen by 1941, Angulalik and his third wife had raised 11 children.
 Ebierbing, also known as "Eskimo Joe", was a guide and explorer.
 Ebierbing was one of the most widely travelled Inuit in the 1860s and 1870s, he assisted Arctic explorers.
-Peter Pitseolak was an Inuit photographer, artist and historian.
+Peter Pitseolak was an Inuk photographer, artist and historian.
 Pitseolak lived most of his life in traditional Inuit camps near Cape Dorset, on the southwest coast of Baffin Island, now in the Canadian territory of Nunavut.